-Subtopic(s): Relevant Features in Selected Models
+Subtopic(s): Relevant Features in Selected Models Type of Source: Model Overview Document the GPDC and CMS.

-Objective: To provide answers to frequently asked questions that give insight and are related to the GPDC and CMS.
+Objective: To provide answers to frequently asked questions that give insight and are related to questions for a model with Medicare participation.

-Generalizability to Medicare Population: Moderate; report focuses on frequently asked questions for a model with Medicare participation.
-Methods: N/A
+Generalizability to Medicare Population: Moderate; report focuses on frequently asked